elisemykle/jsf--ma2--recipe-puppy/README.md

 ## Submission

 Submit a link to the GitHub repository.
-The question should be answered in the README.rd file.
+The question should be answered in the README.md file.